Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 Only install applications that you find in the official app store.
 That means no apps from third parties – no matter if those third parties are your online buddies, ads, blogs or torrents.

-If you have Android, you can disable the option to allow installation of apps from sources other than the Play Store (from Settings -> Security – screenshot below, you can click on it to enlarge it).
+If you have Android, you can disable the option to allow the installation of apps from sources other than the Play Store (from Settings -> Security – the screenshot below, you can click on it to enlarge it).

 However, this doesn’t mean that an app or game from the official store is 100% secure – sometimes, even popular apps, with more than 5 million downloads, can prove to be infected.

-Also check the permissions for the installed apps (here’s how to do it).
+Also, check the permissions for the installed apps (here’s how to do it).
 If anything looks out of order, then deny them access to what they’re requesting.
 A flashlight app doesn’t need permission to access your text messages or contacts, right?

 If you have Android, you can go to Settings -> Apps -> App permissions and check exactly what apps required permissions: